-Over the past few months, I have had animated conversations with a few enterprise developers who are fairly skeptical about no-code for the following reasons:
+Over the past few months, I have had animated conversations with a few enterprise developers who are fairly skeptical about no-code for the following reasons, they:

-- They love the idea of creating something from scratch and watching it be deployed with business users.
+- Love the idea of creating something from scratch and watching it be deployed with business users.

-- They have spent a long time learning skills and feel it may make them irrelevant.
+- Have spent a long time learning skills and feel it may make them irrelevant.

-- They think no-code platforms can’t deliver the richness or complexity.
+- Think no-code platforms can’t deliver the richness or complexity.